omidarmat/onLearn/c.md

 > You can also give the enum a proper name using `typedef`.

 Any variable defined with a type of `enum colors` can then only be set to one of the keywords in the list.
-Here is how you can define an `enum colors` variable:
+Here is how you can define an `enum colors` instance:

 ```c
 enum colors favorite = PUCE;
 ```

 Under the hood, the computer will just assign numbers to each of the symbols in your list, and the `enum` will just store a number.
-But you don't need to worry about what the numbers are, your C code can just refer to the symbold.
+But you don't need to worry about what the numbers are, your C code can just refer to the symbol.
 Advantages of using `enum`s are:

 1. Your code becomes easier to read
 2. It will prevent storing values like `REB` or `PUSE` by mistake